lokwkin/pipelens/README.md

 # StepsTrack

-A simple JS implementation for tracking the time-used and data of the intermediate steps in a long function.
-Useful for enhancing performance of a pipeline-like functions that consists of parallel async functions.

-StepTracker is a simple Typescript library for tracking the execution time of the intermediate steps in a long function.
+StepsTrack is a simple library for tracking the time and data of the intermediate steps in a function for further debugging / enchancements.
 Useful for enhancing performance of a pipeline-like function that consists of multiple steps and/or conccurent async functions.

 ## Features

-- Track intermediates data, results and execution time of all sub-steps
+- Track intermediates data, results and execution time of all sub-steps.
-- Create Gantt chart URLs for visual representation of step durations
+- Generate **Gantt chart** for visual representation of step durations.

 ## Installation